peteratseneca/dps907fall2016/Week_10/README.md

 * Easy access to information about the current user (security principal)
 * Common claim values are exposed as top-level proprties
 * Can be edited to add more properties and methods

+**ObjectOwner**

+Shows how to work with an entity collection that offers privacy to an object’s owner.

+Features:
+* RequestUser class implementation
+* Notes (diary/journal) entity, private access to an object's owner